mmilano/sketch-data-faker/README.md

 ## Changelog

+- 0.8.2 - package updates. no functional changes.
 - 0.8.1 - package security updates. no functional changes.
 - 0.8.0 - added an option for the plural lorem data methods to take a 'count' parameter
 - 0.7.0 - Bring back ability to use in Symbols imported from Libraries